-Christmas is coming and in the run up to this holiday most of employees tend to stay at home, watching Xmas movies and drinking milk with cookies.
-Such cozy atmosphere doesn’t favor working process.
+Christmas is coming and in the run-up to this holiday, most employees tend to stay at home, watching Xmas movies and drinking milk with cookies.
+Such a cozy atmosphere doesn’t favor the working process.
 Fortunately, Resume Writing Lab figured out how to combine the useful with the pleasant.
 We decided to watch your favorite Xmas movies again and find career lessons that are given there.

-Read our holiday article devoted to top 8 mistakes that are, mostly, made by you.
+Read our holiday article devoted to the top 8 mistakes that are, mostly, made by you.

 This movie is the first one we come up with.
-Watching Home Alone is traditional symbol of Christmas holidays and Kevin McCallister is the reflection of perfect employee.
-He is innovative and nimble boy, who twisted two buglers round his little finger with the help of handy tools.
+Watching Home Alone is a traditional symbol of the Christmas holidays and Kevin McCallister is the reflection of the perfect employee.
+He is an innovative and nimble boy, who twisted two buglers around his little finger with the help of handy tools.
 His brains work faster than Ferrari that helps him protect himself and his home.
-He would definately find the way to write resume profile statement.
+He would definitely find a way to write a resume profile statement.